Key elements for designing and deploying a successful reinforcement learning-trained AI solution with Microsoft Project Bonsai

 - Deep collaboration among all the appropriate stakeholders: process engineers, R&D, operators, system integration partner, and additional teams depending on the business case (IT, operations, etc.)

-- Integration of all the level of business process expertise from the most theoretical levels (R&D) to the most pragmatic ones (operators)
+- Integration of all the levels of business process expertise from the most theoretical levels (R&D) to the most pragmatic ones (operators)

 - A well-rounded team that is equipped with all the required skills for the project: